SushiLab/mVIRs/README.md

 ### Algorithm

-The algorithm works the following
+OPRs have start and end positions but are not precise enough to detect exact excision positions.
+Clipped alignments are precise but often miss part of the alignment due to multimappers or the restriction on minimal alignment length.
+Therefore a region must have at least 1 OPR and at least 1 clipped alignment to be considered as a potential site for an integrated phage.
+Further, potential sites must have a sum of 5 or more OPRs and clipped alignments total.

-1. OPRs have start/end positions but are not precise enough to detect exact excision positions.
-Clipped alignments are precise but often miss the shorter part of the clipped alignment due to multimappers or minimal alignment length restrictions.
+Sites are also filtered by length, with a minimum requirement of 4kb and a maximum of 800kb.
+These limits can be modified with the -ml (minimum) and -ML (maximum) parameters on the command line.

-2. The combination of both, OPRs and clipped alignment detects potentially integrated phages which are then filtered by minimum and maximum length (default: 4k-800k) and by the number of clipped alignments and OPRs (#minOPR=1, #minClipped=1, #min_total=#OPRs + #Clipped >= 5)
+If the -m flag is set, sites that cover entire scaffolds will be reported, otherwise they will be discounted.

-3. The final step filters or keeps regions that span entire scaffolds/genomes.
+2. Regions that cover an entire